rlichiere/rallyman/README.md

 Python/Django implementation of the famous board game **_[Rallyman](http://rallyman.fr/)_** created by **J.-C. Bouvier**.
 **Thank you to him, may joy and happiness iridesce his life**.

-This implementation is based on the **2nd edition of the game** (_November 2009_), with the objective of covering all the rules of this version.
+This implementation is based on the **2nd edition of the game** (_November 2009_), with the objective of covering all the rules of this edition.

-Additional functionalities are planned and will concern the side events: no change will be made to the original rules governing the conduct of the games.
+Additional functionalities are planned and will only concern the side events: no change will be made to the original rules governing the conduct of the games.

 Uses: